linode/docs/docs/platform/billing-and-support/network-transfer-quota/index.md

 1. Log in to the Linode Manager and view your Linode Dashboard.

-1. Under the **This Month's Network Transfer Pool** heading, a graphic displays (in GB) the transfer used, the unused pool amount remaining, and the pool total for the month.
+1. Under the **This Month's Network Transfer Pool** heading, a graphic displays (in GB) the transfer used, the unused pool amount remaining, and your account's quota for the month.

 **Linode CLI**